Ada-C18/adagrams-py/README.md

 - LP - talking in person rather than text/messaging, focusing on the team goals (rather than pointing fingers)
 - Abby - focusing on the team goals (rather than pointing fingers), consistent and relatively frequent feedback rather than long sessions of pent up feelings
 - Asking if you're open to feedback

+**Wave 2:**
+Our Notes for Wave 2
+Create a function use_available_letters check if the word is in the letter bank.
+- iterate through the letters
+- if we have multiple letter, how do we keep track of it.
+- we could remove the letter from the letter bank.
+- it's better to not edit the original list inside of a function.
+- we could create a dictionary of the letter bank: like -count!  making a dictionary of the letters and how often they happen.

+**Wave 3:**
+Create a function score_word
+- create dictionary (each key = letter, each value = point)
+  - score_dict = {"letter" : point (int value)}
+- score_list = [] stores points per character
+  - if len(score_list) >= 7: add 8 points
+- drop any characters that aren't letters, uppercase them = cleaned word
+- getting the score (summing score values)
+- return score

+**Wave 4:**

 ## Skills Assessed

 - Following directions and reading comprehension